REVIEW UPDATE: LightStim for Wrinkles

 LightStim’s proprietary Multi-Wave technology takes skincare beyond where it has ever gone before, combining 4 therapeutic wavelengths (colours) of light that penetrate the top layer of your skin to help stimulate the natural production of collagen and elastin.

-I’m the first to criticise before and after photos (I’m so picky!) but hopefully, you can see clearly exactly what LightStim LED Light Therapy has achieved and the way it’s plumped up the skin on my neck.
-I’ve tried my best to match new photos (taken this morning), to the original poses.
+I’m the first to criticise before and after photos but you can see clearly exactly what LightStim has achieved and the way it’s plumped up the skin on my neck.
+I’ve tried my best to match new photos (taken this morning), to the original poses – ie line up the moles.